 This is a remarkable scene, the way Cooper-Dougie's pencil attacks the papers, one-by-one, manipulated slowly, stiffly, but with great determination.
 It's doubted that he has any idea what he is doing.
 He's following the signs of the lights and from these possibly (obviously) deriving connections that we ourselves can't make out, nor can he.
 Cooper-Dougie hasn't Dougie's memory so what he is doing here will have to be by following signs, without any comprehension of the significance of his actions, only that they must take place.
 He must do these things.

 Or does Cooper-Dougie know something about Dougie's life?
-Does he know everything about Dougie's life and he only seems not to because he's "asleep" as Gerard has said.
-After all, he knew about Jade giving Dougie two rides.
+Does he somehow know everything about Dougie's life and he only seems not to because he's as one who is "asleep", as Gerard has said,, and must wake up or else he will die.